Boosting Automatic Exercise Evaluation Through Musculoskeletal Simulation-Based IMU Data Augmentation: Introduction

 \section{Introduction}

-Home-based training represents a vital component of many physiotherapeutic treatment strategies and has been shown to enhance patient outcomes \cite{ashari_effectiveness_2016, latham_effect_2014, gelaw_effectiveness_2020, flynn_home-based_2019}.
+Home-based training represents a vital component of many physiotherapeutic treatment strategies and has been shown to enhance patient outcomes~\citep{ashari_effectiveness_2016, latham_effect_2014, gelaw_effectiveness_2020, flynn_home-based_2019}.
 However, these exercises are typically performed without professional oversight, presenting several challenges.
-The lack of supervised guidance can negatively impact adherence \cite{argent_patient_2018} to the prescribed regimen and lead to incorrect execution of the prescribed exercises \cite{faber_majority_2015}.
+The lack of supervised guidance can negatively impact adherence~\citep{argent_patient_2018} to the prescribed regimen and lead to incorrect execution of the prescribed exercises~\citep{faber_majority_2015}.
 Consequently, progress may be slowed, and in some cases, improper execution can lead to inappropriate loading or even injury.
 These issues can be effectively addressed by systems that monitor and analyze movements, providing real-time feedback to the user.
-Such systems have demonstrated the ability to improve adherence \cite{lang_digital_2022} and hold promise for enhancing the safety and efficacy of unsupervised physiotherapeutic exercises.
+Such systems have demonstrated the ability to improve adherence~\citep{lang_digital_2022} and hold promise for enhancing the safety and efficacy of unsupervised physiotherapeutic exercises.

-To address this challenge, we developed a sensor system that integrates inertial measurement units (IMUs) with deep learning algorithms to enable automated evaluation of movement patterns \cite{spilz_automatic_2023}.
+To address this challenge, in an earlier work we developed a sensor system that integrates inertial measurement units (IMUs) with deep learning algorithms to enable automated evaluation of movement patterns~\citep{spilz_automatic_2023}.
 IMUs offer a portable and cost-effective means of capturing three-dimensional motion data in real time, while deep learning methods excel at identifying subtle patterns and complex relationships within large datasets.
-This combined approach was tested using exercises from Functional Movement Screening (FMS), a widely recognized protocol for evaluating key aspects of movement quality, including stability and mobility \cite{cook_functional_2014, cook_functional_2014-1}.
+This combined approach was tested using exercises from Functional Movement Screening (FMS), a widely recognized protocol for evaluating key aspects of movement quality, including stability and mobility~\citep{cook_functional_2014, cook_functional_2014-1}.
+We showed that convolutional-recurrent networks can learn exercise-specific spatiotemporal patterns from IMU data.
+However, performance declined substantially for unseen participants in leave-one-subject-out (LOSO) evaluations, indicating that limited data diversity together with class imbalance constrains generalization.